Embed our Live Stream straight to your

-It will be dependent upon the security level of the particular URL page on your website in which the embedded code is posted on.
+It will ultimately be dependent upon the security level of the particular URL page on the website in which the embedded code is posted on.

 If your organization or company’s website already has its own security initiatives in place such as a challenge wall or password-protected wall or some sort of two-step authentication factor on the web URL address that is hosting our Live Feed, then you are ‘good’ with web security according to that particular level of security already in place on your website.
 The end goal is to prevent sharing of the Live Stream.
 If sharing is not of concern, then a single

 We have seen some organizations take the embedded code and strategically place it on a particulate area of their organization’s website so that a unique, one-time-only use of a password or a two-factor email verification method is prompted before getting access to the Live Stream.

 At this time all we can do to help you with this method is to provide the embedded code.

 Your website’s administrator can very easily place it where desired such as designated landing page as well set up

 Chat options are still available with the embedded code method as well as lower thirds, Polls and Q&A sessions.

 There is nothing like having your sales meeting, training or webinar directly posted onto your website.